pycasbin/flask-authz/README.md

 ## Simple Example

-This repo is just a working Flask app that shows the usage of flask-authz.
+This repo is just a working Flask app that shows the usage of flask-authz (see: https://github.com/pycasbin/flask-authz/blob/master/app.py).
 To use it in your existing Flask app, you need:

 ```python
 from authz.middleware import CasbinMiddleware